PedroHenriquee777/McDonalds-Totem/README.md

 # McDonalds-Totem - Project made in partnership with FSW

-This project is a kiosk system for McDonald's orders, developed to simulate the self-service experience found in the chain's restaurants.
+This project is a Totem system for McDonald's orders, developed to simulate the self-service experience found in the chain's restaurants.
 The system allows users to view the menu, build their orders, customize items, and complete their purchase intuitively.

 ## Features